Carving and timbers

 I do not make standard flat topped instruments.
 My instruments all have hand carved soundboards, and now all have hand carved backs as well.

-Here is a short story about salvaging some King William pine.
+Here is a short story about salvaging some King Billy pine.

 Even though musical instruments use a small volume of wood, and I build them to last a very long time, I only use ethical suppliers and I talk to them about where timbers are sourced and how the land is managed.